 Whether you’re interested in hiking, biking, skiing, rock climbing, fishing, or anything in between, there are plenty of U.S. cities where you can live, work, and get your outdoor fix.
-But if you’re looking for the best places to live for outdoor recreation, check out these seven cities!
+Where are the best places to live for outdoor recreation?
+Check out the list below!

 - Population: 151,473

 - Home Price: $520,700 median purchase price; $1,611 median monthly rent

 - Crime Rate: Safer than 54% of U.S. cities

 Just south of the nation’s capital lies Alexandria, one of the top U.S. outdoors cities.
 Although the cost of living in Alexandria is 49% higher than the national average, it’s one of the most beautiful places to live on the East Coast—and you’ll get your money’s worth with this DC suburb!
 With outstanding schools, safe neighborhoods, plenty of employment opportunities, a trendy dining and nightlife scene, and tons of outdoor activities, Alexandria is as much a great spot for young professionals and families as it is for outdoor recreation!

 Go jogging or biking on Mount Vernon Trail, an 18-mile multi-use trail that connects to five other regional trails and offers an interrupted view of the Washington, DC skyline.
 Grab your backpack and explore the District of Columbia’s 25 state parks, including Chesapeake Bay, which is the largest estuary in North America.
 For some of the best hiking, try the Dora Kelley Nature Park, a 47-acre park loaded with trails to suit all different skill levels.
 Love being on the water?
 Head to the Potomac River, where you can learn how to sail, go fishing for catfish, or take a kayaking tour!

 - Home Price: $423,200 median purchase price; $1,369 median monthly rent

 - Crime Rate: Safer than 14% of U.S. cities